Our posture on privacy

 Privacy starts with what does not enter the index

 NOSIBLE does not index personally identifiable information and does not hold personal data in the search index.
-The crawler also excludes unsafe domains, inherently pornographic sites, social platforms, marketplaces, and paywalled content.
+The crawler also excludes unsafe domains, inherently pornographic sites, disallowed social platforms, marketplaces, and paywalled content.
 Privacy risk is reduced before content reaches the core product.

 When public-source text still contains personal data, privacy law still applies.
 NOSIBLE relies on legitimate interests, necessity, minimization, public transparency, and case-by-case handling of objections or removal requests, consistent with GDPR Article 6, GDPR Article 14, ICO guidance, CNIL web-scraping guidance, and EDPB Opinion 28/2024.